- Why Research

-These efforts could lead to personized treatments, sparing many women the toxicities of chemotherapy, and new targeted therapies to reduce the use of chemotherapy.
+- These efforts could lead to personalized treatments, sparing many women the toxicities of chemotherapy, and new targeted therapies to reduce the use of chemotherapy.

 Although the majority of estrogen receptor-positive (ER+) breast cancers are treatable with anti-estrogen (endocrine) treatment and chemotherapy, up to 20 percent of patients will recur with metastatic disease.
 On the other hand, many patients can be cured with endocrine treatment alone and can be spared the toxicities of chemotherapy.

-A major task is to develop biomarkers that identify those breast cancers most likely to respond to anti-estrogen therapies vs. those that are resistant.
+A major task is to develop biomarkers that can identify those breast cancers most likely to respond to anti-estrogen therapies vs. those that are likely not to respond.

 BCRF has provided critical support for National Cancer Institute-sponsored Cooperative Group neoadjuvant trials in women with ER+ breast cancers.
 In addition to providing critically important information to guide the development of individualized treatment strategies and targeted therapies for this patient population, these studies also generate a rich source of tumor material to investigate why some tumors are resistant to treatment.

-As of May 2017, the study has enrolled 789 patients, over 700 of whom received study test results that helped to individualize their treatments.
-DNA and RNA were extracted from samples from 490 patients, and sequencing analysis is in progress for the first 253 patients.
+As of June 2018, the study has enrolled 1,167 patients, over 1000 of whom received study test results that helped to individualize their treatments.
+DNA and RNA were extracted from samples from 899 patients, and sequencing analysis is in progress.